protocol-registries/http-fields/README.md

 * **Specification document(s)**: Reference to the document that specifies the field, preferably including a URI that can be used to retrieve a copy of the document.
 Optional but encouraged for provisional registrations.
 An indication of the relevant section(s) can also be included, but is not required.
 * **Comments**: Additional information, such as about reserved entries (optional).

+### Choosing Your Field Name

+[The HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#considerations.for.new.field.names) advises authors of specifications defining new fields to choose a short but descriptive field name.
+Short names avoid needless data transmission; descriptive names avoid confusion and "squatting" on names that might have broader uses.

+To that end, limited-use fields (such as a header confined to a single application or use case) are encouraged to use a name that includes that use (or an abbreviation) as a prefix; for example, if the Foo Application needs a Description field, it might use "Foo-Desc"; "Description" is too generic, and "Foo-Description" is needlessly long.

+While the field-name syntax is defined to allow any token character, in practice some implementations place limits on the characters they accept in field-names.
+To be interoperable, new field names should constrain themselves to alphanumeric characters, "-", and ".", and should begin with a letter.
+For example, the underscore ("_") character can be problematic when passed through non-HTTP gateway interfaces.

+Field names ought not be prefixed with "X-"; see [BCP178](https://www.rfc-editor.org/rfc/rfc6648.html) for further information.

+Other prefixes are sometimes used in HTTP field names; for example, "Accept-" is used in many content negotiation headers, and "Content-" is used as explained in [Section 6.4](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#content).
+These prefixes are only an aid to recognizing the purpose of a field, and do not trigger automatic processing.

+### Choosing the Right Status

 Fields defined by standards-defined specificaions will have a status of 'permanent'; most other fields will have a status of 'provisional.'
 See [the HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#fields.registry) for details.

+### Suitable Specifiction Documents

+Specification documents are required for permanent registration, and encouraged for provisional registrations.
+They need to be publicly available and reasonably stable.

+### Defining Field Semantics and Other Considerations

+A checklist of important [considerations for new fields](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#considerations.for.new.fields) is available in the HTTP specification.

+## Submitting Your Request

 The request can be made by: